 - PhD students must register for at least two consecutive 6-hour semesters on the BYU Provo campus.

 - Examinations: (A) comprehensive examination; (B) oral defense of dissertation.

 - Letter of intent

-- Baccalaureate degree in physical education or related field with competence equivalent to several different classes depending on area of specialization (contact department for details)
+- Baccalaureate or Master's degree in Exercise Sciences or related field with competence equivalent to several different classes depending on area of specialization (contact department for details)